junzis/meteo-particle-model/README.md

 ## Dependent libraries

-1. You must install [`pyModeS`](https://github.com/junzis/pyModeS) library for ADS-B and Mode-S decoding.
+1. You need to install [`pyModeS`](https://github.com/junzis/pyModeS) library for ADS-B and Mode-S decoding.
-2. You also need the following common scientific libraries: `numpy`, `pandas`, and `matplotlib`.
+2. You also need to install the following common scientific libraries: `numpy`, `pandas`, and `matplotlib`.
 3. You may install optional `geomag` library, to support the correction of magnetic declination in BDS60 heading.

 For a fresh install, run following commands: